jomosquito/Edmonton-v.02/README.md

 7. **Open in your web browser:**
+   First run, "python migrations.py",

-    After running "python main.py" in your command terminal...
+   Then after running "python main.py" in your command terminal...

     Click on the hyperlink: http://127.0.0.1:5000